jarekjaryszew/kodo-about/KeyComponents.md

 **Registry Provider** - is the central repository of nodes and agents available in the network.
 Used to explore, navigate the list of nodes/agents and used by nodes to register and say hello.
 A registry provider is capable to merge and mesh registries from other registry providers and registry contributors.

 **Registry Contributor** - is a decentral repository of nodes and agents available in the network.
 Exploration, navigation, registration and handshake with nodes apply here, too.
-The difference to a registry provider is that the contributor can handle one registry only.
+The difference to a registry provider is that the contributor can handle one registry only and that it does not serve the registry directly.
+Instead it provides it to a registry provider.

 **Auth Provider** - manages and authorize interaction between users, user roles, nodes including registry providers, flows, events (results etc.).